-Though the causes of the 2008 financial crisis are multifaceted, many believe that it was driven in part by a culture of risky trading behaviour that is gendered.
+Though the causes of the 2008 financial crisis are multifaceted, many believe that it was driven in part by a gendered culture of risky trading behaviour.
 The authors examine if there is any credence to this claim by asking whether men and women behave differently in experimental asset markets.
 They find that as the number of women in a trading market increases, the magnitude of price bubbles decreases.
 In addition, women’s price forecasts are lower compared to men’s.

 This study tests the assertion that men are more likely than women to engage in risky financial trades that result in pricing bubbles.
 The authors were motivated by the 2008 financial crisis and the suggestion that it was partly attributed to the overrepresentation of men on the trading floor, and their tendency to take irresponsible risks.
 They use an experimental research design that simulates a market for long-lived assets, which are assets such as real estate that a business expects to retain for at least one year.